Svartakatten/svartakatten/README.md

 # Hi, I'm Erik! 🖤🐾
 ## AI Software Engineer

 > "I believe the best work comes from genuine curiosity.
-It's about asking 'what if?', diving deep to find an answer, and building a solution you can be proud of."
+It's about diving deep to find an answer, and building a solution you can be proud of."

 For me, software is a creative tool for solving fascinating puzzles.
 I'm driven by the challenge of building intelligent systems, especially in that exciting space where code meets the physical world.
 There's a special kind of magic in writing software that can think, learn, and interact with its environment, and that's the feeling I chase in my work.